qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 Memes facilitate being spreaded.
 On the contrary, **antimemes** resist being spreaded.

-- Antimemes are usually long, complex and nuanced, reflecting real-world complexity, being hard-to-grasp.
+- Antimemes are usually long, complex and nuanced, reflecting real-world complexity, but hard-to-grasp.
+(Just being long is enough to scare many readers, "TLDR").
 - Antimemes usually don't spur much emotions.
 - Antimemes are usually boring and "obvious" (hindsight bias).
 - The information that conflicts with existing beliefs are also antimemes. (confirmation bias)